fritzsche/A1Keyer/docs/memory.md

   for the currently shown slot.
 - `MEMORY_EDIT` — opens after `Enter` is pressed in `MEMORY_PICK`
   (cursor-target determines which slot).
-Renders the `TextInput` control (the same widget used by the Wi-Fi passphrase screen), masked by default, pre-filled with the slot's persisted text.
+Renders the `TextInput` control (the same widget used by the Wi-Fi passphrase screen), but **never masked** — memory text is not a secret like a passphrase, the operator must read what they typed.
+Pre-filled with the slot's persisted text, cursor at end.

 ### 5.2 Editor reuse